leg100/otf/docs/index.md

 Once connected you can start a run via the web UI.
 On the workspace page select the 'start run' drop-down box and select an option to either start a plan or both a plan and an apply.

 That will start a run, retrieving the configuration from the repository, and you will see the progress of its plan and apply.

+## Module Registry

+OTF includes a registry of terraform modules.
+You can publish modules to the registry from a git repository and source the modules in your terraform configuration.

+### Publish module

+To publish a module, go to the organization main menu, select 'modules' and click 'publish'.

+You then need to select a VCS provider.
+If none are visible you need to first create a [provider](#vcs-providers).

+Connect to the provider and you are presented with a list of git repositories.
+Select the repository that contains the module you want to publish.
+If the repository is not visible you can enter its path instead.

+!!! note
+    Only the first 100 repositories found on your provider are shown.

+Once you select a repository, you are asked to confirm your selection.
+OTF then retrieves the repository's git tags.
+For each tag that looks like a semantic version, e.g. `v1.0.0` or `0.10.3`, it'll download the contents of the repository for each tag and publish a module with that version.
+You should then be redirected to the module's page, containing information regarding its resources, inputs and outputs, along with usage instructions.

+!!! note
+    Ensure your repository has at least one tag that looks like a semantic version.
+Otherwise OTF will fail to publish the module.

+A webhook is also added to the repository.
+Any tags pushed to the repository will trigger the webhook and new module versions will be published.

 ## Agents